tjizep/rabbit/README.txt

 -------------

 If a rehash takes place during iteration (because of inserts during iteration) the iterator becomes invalid.
+It wont crash but it might skip previously added elements.
 Best is to rehash to aproximate future size before starting iteration which will cause inserts.
 Erases and updates are stable.

 Algorithm Descriprion